cookieblues/cookieblues.github.io/_tba/2021-03-15-bsmalea-notes-1c.md

 p(\mathcal{H}) = \alpha^2 = \left( \frac{25}{35} \right)^2 \approx 0.51.
 $$

-Since we find, there's a higher probability that the event happens than not, then we would bet for the event!
+Since the probability of seeing 2 heads in a row is larger than 0.5, we would bet for!

 #### Bayesian approach
 As the bayesian, we ask the question: what's the probability of $\alpha$ given $\mathcal{D}$?
 Now we treat $\alpha$ as a distribution.
 To answer the question, we use Bayes' theorem